clarotech/UkCoreSdkDocs/docs/extensions/ResidentialStatus.md

 ```
 ## HasResidentialStatus

-To test whether the extension has been applied to a **Patient** resource, the `HasTradeFamily` method can be used.
+To test whether the extension has been applied to a **Patient** resource, the `HasResidentialStatus` method can be used.
 This returns a boolean.
 ``` csharp
 using Hl7.Fhir.Model;